New Fire Stations

 • Findings: Existing fire stations are outdated, non-compliant with current codes, and unsafe.
 Immediate replacement recommended.

-• Residents voted against a $1 Million bond to purchase land for a new fire station.
-Note: This vote was not for the construction of a new fire station.
+• 2019: Residents voted against a $1 million bond to purchase land for new stations (not for construction).

 Share Will you support building two new fire stations? on Facebook Share Will you support building two new fire stations? on Twitter Share Will you support building two new fire stations? on Linkedin Email Will you support building two new fire stations? link